Learn everything about Python sets in this beginner-to-advanced tutorial. Explore unique elements, set operations, and frozen sets with examples!

 Membership Operators: (in, not in)

-We can check whether an given element exists in a set using membership operators.
+We can check whether a given element exists in a set or not using these operators

 - in: Checks if an element is present in the set.